chenebuah/LCMGM/README.md

 *Corresponding author: echen013@uottawa.ca

-The new materials dataset can be downloaded in "CIFs.zip" folder.
+The new materials dataset can be downloaded in the "CIFs.zip" folder.
 We intend to also make the materials available on Dryad Digital with a registered DOI prior to final publication.